Collaborative Communication & Email: Best Practices (or How Not to Drive Your Colleagues Entirely Crazy)

 [Please note: The views and opinions expressed in each post are those of the author and do not necessarily reflect the views and opinions of BayNVC as a whole.]

 RECENTLY I’VE BEEN CONSULTING with businesses and organizations, teaching communication skills and conflict resolution.
 Sometimes I’m working with a team; other times I’m coaching a manager or executive.
-Either way, sooner or later, the topic of email comes up.
-Often someone is navigating a particularly thorny situation.
-Other times, the questions are more generic: What should you say in an email, when should you say it, how do you weigh in on a topic without losing your job?
+Either way, eventually the topic of email comes up.
+Someone might be navigating a particularly thorny situation or perhaps the questions are more generic: What should you say in an email, when should you say it, how do you weigh in on a topic without losing your job?
 Yikes.

 Happily for my geeky heart, this is the territory of Venn diagrams, where Collaborative Communication overlaps with best business practices.
 If you think about this from the perspective of OFNR, a work-related email needs to include Observations (a factual description of what’s going on), Needs (the underlying core values at stake) and Requests (proposals and solutions).
 Depending on your organization’s culture, you may or may not want to discuss Feelings (your emotional response to the situation).

-With this in mind, here are five tips—the most important things I know to create productive (and harmonious!) emails:
+With this in mind, here are five tips—some of the most important ways I know to create productive (and harmonious) emails:

 - SEND A SEPARATE EMAIL FOR EACH TOPIC